sandstede-lab/Quantifying_Zebrafish_Patterns/README.md

 ### Generating input data
-The following steps are illustrates in the test examples in src/matlab/examples
+The following steps are illustrated in the test examples in src/matlab/examples.
+After running test_WT.m, test_pfeffer.m, test_shady.m, or test_nacre.m, all of these steps will be complete.
+The distance matrices are saved in data/sample_dist_mats and the persistence diagrams should be saved in data/sample_barcodes/ after running Ripser in Python.

 1) Load in cell-coordinate data to MATLAB
 2) Extract cell-coordinate data at time point of interest
 3) Save cell-coordinates as cells_mel, cells_iriL, cells_xanD, cells_xanL
 3) Generate distance matrices of cell-cell pairwise distances and save as text file
 4) Run Ripser using get_barcodes.py in src/python to get persistent homology data into PD_dir
-5) Compute boundaryX and boundaryY, the right and top boundaries of the input domain (assume domain starts at origin)
+5) Compute boundaryX and boundaryY, the right and top boundaries of the input domain (assume domain starts at origin).
+For the examples provided, these are all saved in the input .mat files as boundaryX(time_pt) and boundaryY(time_pt).
 6) Specify persistence cut-off for betti number computation
 7) For spots, specify cell-type used for quantifying spots
 8) For stripes, get time series (1) of X^d cell locations (cellsXd_all), (2) number of X^d cells (numXand_all), and y-boundaries (boundayY_all) for identifying when new interstripes form.